Semi-direct Acting Solenoid Valve

 Comparison with other solenoid valve types

-Choosing the right type of solenoid valve depends on the specific application requirements, such as the fluid type, flow rate, pressure, temperature, and environmental conditions.
+Choosing the correct solenoid valve type depends on the specific application requirements, such as the fluid type, flow rate, pressure, temperature, and environmental conditions.
 Table 1 summarizes the various factors to be considered while selecting between solenoid valve types.

 Table 1: Comparison between direct acting, indirect acting, and semi-direct acting solenoid valves